meganeoc/Ecological_Genomics_2023/Pop Genomics/PopGenomics_notebook.md

 - Reviewed the red spruce study system and the exome capture data
 - Discussed the structure of fast1 files (DNA Sequence and Qscores)
-- Used FastQC to analyze teh quality of the sequencing runs for one file
+- Used FastQC to analyze the quality of the sequencing runs for one file

 ------